December 14

 Find A Leather Shop

 This may seem extreme, but simply going to a leather shop and asking them to repair your ball may be in the cards.
-They will have to remove the top layer and essentially completely repair the inside part of the basketball.
+They will have to remove the top layer and completely repair the basketball’s inside part.

 Purchase A New Basketball